somair/hc_book_swap/README.md

 ## Features Implemented

+The following features will be implemented when the project is completed.

 - Ability to add and crop book listing thumbnails
 - Verification of ISBN numbers
 - Ability to easily edit and remove listings